 - 1-1/3 cups very hot or boiling water

-- Top with pecans, pressing firmly into the batter.
+Top with optional pecans, if using, pressing firmly into the batter.

 - Serve warm, spooning sauce from bottom of pan over cake and with a scoop of ice cream, if desired.